tvaala93/Teensynth/README.md

 - TLED
 ### MenusOLED
 This module contains relevant code for organizing the various menu screens that can be shown on the SSD1306 OLED display.

-The current ideology is to have a core menu class with subclasses for text-only menu screens and graphic menu screens
+### DisplayManager
+This module connects relevant data stored in MenusOLED objects to the necessary commands to the Adafruit_GFX library that results in updates to the SSD1306 display
 ### NotesVolts
 This module contains definitions for different note frequencies and other functionality helpful in setting and interpretting frequencies

+The module also contains structs for organizing Audio objects
 ## Error Codes